tinyplex/tinybase/site/demos/08_movie_database.md

 ![TMDB](https://www.themoviedb.org/assets/2/v4/logos/v2/blue_short-8e7b30f73a4020692ccca9c88bafe5dcb6f8a62a4c6bc55cd9ba82bb2cd95f6c.svg 'Inline logo for TMDB') - we use The Movie Database as the source of the movie information in this app.
 Thank you for a great data set to demonstrate TinyBase!

-This demo includes a powerful general component called [`ResultSortableGrid`](#the-resultsortablegrid-component) that you should feel free to use in your own apps.

 ## An Overview Of The Data

 Before looking at code, let's familiarize ourselves with the data used in this